LilianS77/US_Marriage/README.md

 ## Overview

-This study examines the socio-demographic determinants of non-marriage in the United States using logistic regression analysis on individual-level data.
-The find-ings highlight that individuals with lower income and education levels, particularly below a bachelor’s degree, are significantly more likely to remain unmarried.
-Additionally, gender and race also play important roles, with men and certain racial groups, such as African Americans, showing higher unmarried rates.
-These results underscore structural inequities and socio-economic barriers shaping marital outcomes, offering insights into broader societal patterns and potential areas for intervention.
+This study examines the socio-demographic factors influencing non-marriage in the United States in 2023 through logistic regression analysis of individual-level data.
+The findings show that individuals with lower income and education levels, particularly those without a bachelor’s degree, are more likely to remain unmarried.
+Additionally, gender and race significantly influence outcomes, with men and certain racial groups, such as African Americans, experiencing higher rates of non-marriage.
+These results highlight structural inequities and socio-economic barriers affecting marital patterns and identify areas for potential policy action.

 ## File Structure